My Bearded Dragon Won’t Eat

 If you think there’s something up with your bearded dragon, you don’t think he is sick but cant quite put your finger on it see is your bearded dragon dying.

-Please note: Do not attempt to force feed your bearded dragon unless you have been advised and shown how to by a specialist reptile vet.
+Do NOT syringe feed your bearded dragon unless you have been told to by a qualified Reptile Veterinarian.
+Here’s why.